Why sensory bins for toddlers is an awesome play idea!

 Fun sensory play for toddlers that is super easy and cheap to make!

-Have you heard about sensory bins?
+Have you heard about sensory bins for toddlers?

 A sensory bin is small, usually plastic, bin or tub with materials inside that stimulate the various senses.
 Often times these bins have a theme, for example animals or shapes or anything really.
 But there are no hard rules with sensory bins except that the contents of the bin stay inside the bin.
 The possibilities are endless, the materials used also endless.